txei/txei/README.md

     - on ballot scanners to alter vote totals
     - on ballot boxes to add ballots (ballot box stuffing)
     - on ballot boxes to alter vote totals
     - on ballot boxes and ballot scanners to replace all ballots and any blockchain logs

+    - on ballot scanners so that they covertly log running totals live to bad actors

+    - on ballot scanners so that they covertly arrange to reveal how voters voted on their receipts

  - passive attacks
     - cameras recording how voters vote